 Currently the two-motor hybrid system is employed in the Accord Hybrid, a midsize passenger sedan which uses a 2.0-litre Atkinson cycle four-cylinder engine and two electric motors that produce a combined output of 160kW.
 The Accord’s 5L/100km city rating makes it the most fuel efficient midsize car in

-efficiency (41 percent in hybrid models), it generates more horsepower and torque while meeting the most stringent exhaust regulations.
+efficiency (41 percent in hybrid models), it generated more horsepower and torque while meeting the most stringent exhaust regulations.

-This new hybrid powerplant is released against the background of comments made by Toyota’s European executive vice-president Didier Leroy at 2018’s Tokyo Motor Show that there would be no more diesel Toyotas released in Europe.
+This hybrid powerplant was released against the background of comments made by Toyota’s European executive vice-president Didier Leroy at 2018’s Tokyo Motor Show that there would be no more diesel Toyotas released in Europe.

-two new 4WD systems, one for gasoline-powered cars and the other tailored to hybrids.
-The former, called Dynamic Torque Vectoring AWD, works by independently distributing torque to the left and right rear wheels, depending on the driving conditions.
+In addition, Toyota engineered two new 4WD systems, one for gasoline-powered cars and the other tailored to hybrids.
+The former, called Dynamic Torque Vectoring AWD, worked by independently distributing torque to the left and right rear wheels, depending on the driving conditions.

-The latter, known as E-Four, boosts total torque channeled to the rear wheels by 30 percent compared with existing hardware.
+The latter, known as E-Four, boosted total torque channeled to the rear wheels by 30 percent compared with existing hardware.

 In June 2019 we drove the new RAV4 Hybrid, powered by the 2.5-litre engine and were most impressed with its performance and economy.
 With a claimed 163kW combined output from petrol plus electric power plants and combined torque of 440Nm, the little RAV4 was a sparkling performer and probably had enough grunt for that powertrain to replace the 2.8-litre turbo diesel in the Prado and HiLux.

-We estimate that the 3.5-litre V6 hybrid package would have enough pulling power to replace the V8 turbo-diesel in the 200 Series wagon, but in 2022 Toyota/Lexus came up with a new 2.4-litre four hybrid package that outpowered and out-torqued the V6.
+We estimated that the 3.5-litre V6 hybrid package would have enough pulling power to replace the V8 turbo-diesel in the 200 Series wagon, but in 2022 Toyota/Lexus came up with a new 2.4-litre four hybrid package that outpowered and out-torqued the V6.

 Performance was excellent, with smooth response at any speed and very brisk acceleration from the combined IC/electric powerplants when the accelerator was floored.
 Despite not having the economy advantage of a plug-in hybrid the RAV4 returned a very impressive 6.2L/100km economy figure in combined highway and town driving.